Lee International: Acquisition of Humphries Holdings PLC and public listing

-Acquisition of Humphries Holdings PLC

 Lee announced in October 1985 that it had agreed a cash offer to acquire rental and services group Humphries Holdings PLC, valuing it at £2.5 million.
 The offer of 33.5 pence per ordinary share was accepted by majority shareholder BET plc, holding 75% of Humphries issued share capital.
 Lee's offer was a 20 per cent premium over Humphries recent mid market share price of 28 pence.
 Humphries made an attributable loss of £2.46 million to the year ending March 1985 on turnover of £14.22 million.

 Operating under the Mole-Richardson name Humphries ran two European film and television lighting rental houses located in France and Spain.
 The French subsidiary also manufactured low voltage lighting for architectural and display purposes, many of its low voltage lights being installed in shops; hotels; banks and numerous other buildings.
 Mole-Richardson had a showroom in Whitfield Street London selling their low voltage lights.
 Humphries had recently closed and sold off its film laboratory interests however it retained a video duplication operation based in London.
 Humphries also ran CTS Recording Studios a sound and music recording studio based in Wembley.

 Two consequences of the Humphries takeover were firstly to delay the imminent public flotation of Lee International PLC, allowing Lee time to prepare and publish its offer document to include the Humphries acquisition figures.
 Secondly the acquisition of Humphries brought about a significant change in the makeup of the Lee International board of directors, bringing in John Davey and Colin Wills in the non-executive positions of chairman and director respectively.
 The appointment of these two senior executives to board of Lee, who both had a long track record of working in executive roles for quoted companies, would significantly enhance the Lee boardroom.

 Lee's finance director David Mindel was quoted in the 25 October 1985, issue of Broadcast periodical commenting on the acquisition.
 "We had to choose between buying Humphries Holdings when the opportunity occurred or postponing our flotation plans, really, there was no choice, Humphries is too good an opportunity to pass up.
 Its figures will be included in Lee results when we go public next spring."

+In April 1986, Lee International sought flotation on the London Stock Exchange with an offer price of £1.80 which valued Lee's shares at £85 million.
+At the time, it claimed to be the world's biggest renter of lighting and ancillary equipment to the film and television industry.
+It was also Britain's largest operator of film studios.